 The first thing you need to connect Slack and Cisco Webex Teams is Mio.

 Mio keeps your team collaborating and communicating, regardless of which app they prefer to use.
 By translating every message your employees send in real-time, Mio bridges the gap between different workspaces, teams, and apps.

-To get started, visit the Mio website here, and click “Get Started.”
+To get started, visit the Mio website here, and click “Request Demo.”

 A Mio rep will be in touch with a link to your private Mio hub – the administration tool for Mio.
 Here, you create service accounts for each of the collaboration platforms you want in your integration.

 You’ll need to provide some basic information to get your Mio hub up and running.

 - Service account information for Slack and Cisco Webex Teams